Elao/ElaoConsentBundle/README.md

 By default, the bundle provide a single consent type called `default`.

-You replace this default consent by one or several custom consent:
+You can replace this default consent by one or multiple custom consent:

 ```yaml
 elao_consent: